 According to a study by the Texas Medical Center, touch starvation increases stress, depression, and anxiety.
 In turn, it triggers a cascade of adverse physiological effects.
 The body releases the hormone cortisol to respond to stress, which activates the body’s “flight-or-fight” response.
 Consequently, this can increase heart rate, blood pressure, respiration, muscle tension, and suppress the digestive system and immune system—increasing the risk of infection.

 Although quarantining is essential and necessary, millions of people are struggling with the requirements of social distancing.
 If, after reading this, you’ve realized that you’re skin starved too, know that you can show your body some extra love even while social distancing.
+Here’s how to deal with skin hunger:

 You don’t have to wait for a spa day, or an extra cushion in your budget to get a massage because you can do it yourself!
 Set the ambiance, grab your favorite essential oils, and get to work on your body from head-to-toe right in the comfort of your own home.
 Also, consider purchasing massage tools for deep tissue and trigger point massaging.